-The best high limit credit cards for bad credit are the Surge Mastercard ($500+ limit) and the Total Visa Card ($300+ limit).
+The best high limit credit card for bad credit is the Bank of America® Customized Cash Rewards Secured Credit Card ($200+ limit).
 “High limits” for bad credit will be very different from high limits for better credit scores, though.
 Most people with high credit scores looking for high-limit credit cards want $10,000+.
 That’s not going to be possible with credit cards for bad credit, unless you place a deposit of $10,000+ too.

 You can aim for a limit of a few hundred dollars with poor credit.
-Usually, just getting approved is the biggest priority for people with bad scores.
-Since credit card issuers have to take on more risk from applicants with bad credit, they manage that by having higher interest rates and lower credit limits.
+But just getting approved usually is the biggest priority for people with bad scores.

+With secured cards, you always have to put down a security deposit.
+This deposit then acts as your credit line.
 Secured credit cards are a popular choice for individuals with bad credit since it’s easy to get approved.
 In addition to easier approval, secured cards usually have lower fees as well.
-Most secured cards have $0 annual fees, and even those that charge more usually don’t go above $39.
-However, with secured cards, you have to put down a security deposit.
-This security deposit then acts as your available credit line.

 In general, you likely won’t get a very high credit limit with bad credit.
-However, these cards are a great place to start and you can always request a credit limit increase once you’ve had your account open for 6 months.
+However, these cards are a great place to start and you can always request a credit limit increase once you’ve had your account open for at least six months.

 People also ask